PedroTelesFCUP/Beam_weaver/paper/paper.md

 # Software design

-Beam Weaver is organized around three main components.
-The first is a PENELOPE-derived MC reference simulator written in Python.
-The simulator uses cross-section tables derived from the PENELOPE material-data workflow [@penelope2018] and samples the same four photon interaction channels used by the reinforcement-learning environment, using heavily inspired algorithms from PENELOPE and GEANT4 (if the user choses to explicitly simulate the secondary particles with a condensed history model).
+Beam Weaver is organized around three tightly coupled components.
+The first is a compact MC reference simulator written in Python.
+The simulator uses cross-section tables derived from the PENELOPE material-data files [@penelope2018] and samples the four photon interactions which are used by the reinforcement-learning environment:
-[@penelope2018; @agostinelli2003geant4].
-Beam Weaver does not claim to reproduce the full scope or validation status of either code system; rather, it adapts selected ideas from those toolkits into a compact research prototype that makes the learned-transport problem tractable and inspectable.
+Rayleigh scattering, Compton scattering, photoelectric absorption, and pair production.
+For secondary charged-particle handling, the present implementation also draws methodological inspiration from both PENELOPE and Geant4 condensed-history ideas [@penelope2018; @agostinelli2003geant4], but provides the user with a simpler local energy deposition approach as well.

-The second component is the environment that wraps the transport process as a reinforcement-learning problem.
+The second component is a reinforcement-learning environment that casts transport as a structured sequential decision problem.
 Observations encode photon energy, position, direction, and cross-section-derived quantities.
-Actions are hybrid: the policy selects one of the discrete interaction types and predicts continuous transport outputs such as free path, scattering angles, or secondary-particle parameters.
+Actions are hybrid: the agent selects one of the discrete interaction classes and predicts continuous transport outputs such as free path, scattering geometry, and secondary-particle parameters.
+The environment also exposes transport-specific diagnostics and rewards, including energy-binned interaction statistics, angular-distribution comparisons, secondary summaries, and percentage-depth-dose behavior.
-The environment is paired with curriculum-style phase scheduling so that early training focuses on interaction-type learning before later phases emphasise continuous transport outputs, consistency constraints, and richer trajectory statistics.
+These diagnostics are important because Beam Weaver is intended not only to optimize a scalar score, but to compare learned and reference transport process by process.

-The third component is a custom SAC implementation and associated training workflow.
-Beam Weaver extends Stable-Baselines3 with an n-step replay buffer, a hybrid actor-critic policy architecture, and a pretrained physics head.
-This makes the learning procedure materially different from off-the-shelf SAC [@haarnoja2018sac].
-The n-step return is particularly useful in Beam Weaver because transport decisions often have immediate local consequences but also affect short downstream event chains, for example through Compton showers finishing typically with a photoelectric interaction.
+The third component is a custom SAC training stack built on Stable-Baselines3 [@raffin2021stable].
+Beam Weaver extends the standard SAC workflow with a hybrid actor-critic architecture, n-step replay with bootstrapping, a physics-pretraining stage, and curriculum-style phase scheduling.
+The policy is multi-head: a shared encoder feeds (i) a discrete SAC head for interaction selection, (ii) continuous heads for interaction-conditional transport variables, and (iii) a physics branch composed of auxiliary heads for quantities such as free path, outgoing energy, angular variables, interaction type, and secondary multiplicity.
+This design makes the implementation materially different from off-the-shelf SAC [@haarnoja2018sac].

-The structured action space and physics head likewise narrow the search space while still allowing the policy to learn stochastic transport behaviour from experience rather than from hard-coded rules alone.
+Training proceeds in stages.
+First, the code generates MC-derived supervision targets and pretrains the physics branch using supervised losses on physically meaningful quantities.
+In the current public workflow, this pretrained branch is then loaded as an informed initialization and initially frozen to stabilize the subsequent reinforcement-learning stages.
+The early SAC curriculum focuses on the discrete interaction head, which is trained to reproduce the correct interaction mixture through energy-binned histogram similarity against reference MC behavior.
+During this stage, teacher-forced supervision is used and then progressively worn off, providing a curriculum from strongly supervised interaction selection toward autonomous policy learning.

+After the discrete interaction policy has been shaped, the training schedule shifts toward the continuous transport heads.
+These heads are trained in an analogous staged manner, again with teacher-forced guidance that is gradually removed, but now targeting free path, energy transfer, angular behavior, and secondary-particle outputs.
+The actor objective remains physics-regularized during RL optimization through auxiliary supervised losses, so Beam Weaver is better understood as a physics-informed hybrid SAC framework than as a purely reward-driven SAC baseline.

+A further distinction from standard SAC is explicit entropy management across curriculum phases together with the use of n-step bootstrapped targets [@suttonbarto2018].
+The entropy coefficient is controlled so that exploration remains appropriate as the task shifts between discrete and continuous transport learning, while the n-step return improves reward propagation across short but physically meaningful transport histories.
+This combination is particularly useful in stochastic transport, where a local interaction choice can influence several downstream event consequences rather than only an immediate scalar reward.

-The public release also includes utilities for interaction frequencies, secondary-particle summaries, trajectory inspection, and percentage-depth-dose (PDD) comparison.
-These tools matter because Beam Weaver is intended to support methodological studies of learned transport, where diagnostics beyond a single scalar score are essential for judging physical plausibility.
+The public release also includes utilities for checkpointing, interaction-frequency analysis, secondary-particle summaries, trajectory inspection, and percentage-depth-dose comparison against MC references.
+Beam Weaver is therefore not just a trained policy, but a complete experimental workflow for studying learned transport in a transparent and reproducible way.

 # Research impact statement